vijaycoderisetechnologies/servvai-docs/pages/getting-started/events/ticket.md

 parent: Events
 nav_exclude: true   # 👈 this hides it from sidebar navigation
 ---
-# Ticket Type foe event
+# Ticket Type free event

 !!! info "⚡ Premium Feature"
     The **Paid ticket** feature is available only on Premium plans.